mrbane10/transformersfromscratch/README.md

 English to Urdu Transformer from Scratch
 ========================================

 A complete implementation of the Transformer architecture from scratch using PyTorch for English-to-Urdu neural machine translation.
-This project demonstrates a full end-to-end implementation including model architecture, training pipeline, evaluation, and inference.
+This project demonstrates a full end-to-end implementation including model architecture, training pipeline, evaluation metrics, and inference capabilities.

 🎯 Project Overview
 -------------------

 This project implements the original Transformer architecture as described in "Attention Is All You Need" (Vaswani et al., 2017) for English-to-Urdu translation.
 The model achieves competitive performance with approximately **64 million parameters**.

 ### Key Features

 *   **Complete Transformer Implementation**: Built from scratch with all components (Multi-Head Attention, Positional Encoding, Feed-Forward Networks, etc.)